 Location: Basement/111 Lonsdale St, Melbourne VIC 3000 Ph: (03) 9650 0088

 If you are the kind of person who prefers to eat late into the evening, then you may well adore this stunning brasserie.

-Featuring a well-stocked bar, this restaurant offers signature cocktails, delicious wines and French comfort food throughout the night, which means you can sit down and sample some classic dishes until the early hours of the morning.
+Featuring a well-stocked bar, this restaurant offers signature cocktails, delicious wines and French comfort food throughout the night.
+This means you can sit down and sample some classic dishes until the early hours of the morning.

 When visiting this particular establishment, you will find such French classics as escargot, Pomme Frites and braised meat, although you can also order baked fish, souffle and roast duck.

-Based in a stunning Victorian revival, Bistro Gitan is recognisably one of the best French restaurants in Melbourne, with the contemporary menu offering classic dishes with a unique Mediterranean twist.
+Based in a stunning Victorian revival, Bistro Gitan is recognisably one of the best French and Mediterranean restaurants in Melbourne.
+The team here prepare a contemporary menu offering classic dishes with a unique Mediterranean twist.

 All dishes are delicious, authentic and generously flavoured.

-Perfect for a romantic dinner with your favorite person, Hell of the North is a French restaurant that is known for its ambience and atmosphere, with a diverse menu offering some of the best Mediterranean-inspired food in the whole of Australia.
+It’s perfect for a romantic dinner with your favourite person, Hell of the North is a French restaurant that is known for its ambience and atmosphere.
+Yet it isn’t all about the vibe.
+There’s also a diverse menu offering some of the best Mediterranean-inspired food in the whole of Australia.

 During the week, this particular establishment offers a la carte menus and weekend special, such as four-course meals, that promise to make your taste buds sing.